 Inside the case, Blancpain’s automatic manufacture Caliber 1315, a movement of proven sturdiness and a high level of chronometric performance, beats behind a clear sapphire caseback.
 Its three series-coupled mainspring barrels provide an impressive power reserve of 120 hours, or five days, while guaranteeing a constant supply of energy.
 Its rotor, with a historically influenced cutout to increase winding efficiency, is made of dense rose gold.
 The movement has a balance spring made of silicon, a material whose key properties — low density that makes it particularly light, strong shock-resistance, and imperviousness to magnetic fields — help to ensure the almost perfect geometry of the spring, thereby improving the precision of the watch.
 The use of silicon enabled Blancpain’s watchmakers to dispense with the soft-iron inner cage that protected the original Fifty Fathoms’s movement from magnetism and thus to allow the modern Caliber 1315 to put its meticulous haute horlogerie finishes on display.
 Caliber 1315 caliber is also fitted with a robust glucydur balance wheel, with square-head gold micrometric regulating screws to improve precision and allow for efficient adjustment.

 The new Fifty Fathoms model comes on a blue calf leather strap that echoes the maritime tones of the ceramic dial.
-If you’re interested in checking out this timepiece for yourself, along with those of 36 other exhibiting watch brands, don’t delay: order your tickets now for WatchTime New York 2019.
+If you’re interested in checking out this timepiece for yourself, along with those of more than 25 other exhibiting watch brands, don’t delay: order your tickets now for WatchTime New York 2021.